jboverfelt/infest/README.md

 # infest

-Provides an API and email notifications for the Baltimore City Recent Food Establishment Closures page [here](http://health.baltimorecity.gov/environmental-health/recent-food-establishment-closures)
+Provides an API for the Baltimore City Recent Food Establishment Closures page [here](http://health.baltimorecity.gov/environmental-health/recent-food-establishment-closures)

 The application scrapes data from the page periodically and exposes that information in a queryable REST api.

+As of early 2017, this particular data is not exposed on the Open Baltimore Portal

 ## using